study abroad

 Conclusion

-The first 90 days abroad are not only about settling into a new country.
-They often shape a student’s confidence, routine, academic habits, and career direction for the rest of their journey.
+The first 90 days abroad are about much more than settling into a new country.
+They are the foundation for academic success, confidence, independence, and future career growth.